apryor6/flaskerize/README.md

 Now, to serve this from a new Flask app with `flaskerize`, run the following

-`fz generate app -from test/build/ app.py`
+`fz generate app --from test/build/ app.py`

 This command will generate a file `app.py` containing the Flask app, which can then be run with `python app.py`